IDotD/IDotD.github.io/Server-Api.md

 A get-request, that returns a list of users grouped by their kong-names.
 This is meant to be called multiple types to update the content on the client's side.

-A single user's data is grouped by his lower-case kongregate username and then in turn has a supobject for each server that he is on.
+A single user's data is grouped by his lower-case Kongregate username and then in turn has a sub-object for each server that he is on.
 These objects provide the following keys:

 - guildId : int : the id ugup gave the guid
 - id : int : the id of the user, needed to link to the profile for example